 Welcome to the home page of

-Christoph PfrommerCurrently, I am leading the research group Cosmology and Large-scale Structure at the Leibniz-Institute for Astrophysics Potsdam (AIP) and doing research as a jointly appointed professor at the University of Potsdam.
+Christoph PfrommerCurrently, I am leading the research group Cosmology and High-energy Astrophysics at the Leibniz-Institute for Astrophysics Potsdam (AIP) and doing research as a jointly appointed professor at the University of Potsdam.

 Part of the new research group is funded by the European Research Council through a Consolidator Grant for my project CRAGSMAN, which seeks to understand The Impact of Cosmic Rays on Galaxy and Cluster Formation.
 At the same time, we are continuing our work on understanding the emergence of large-scale structure in the Local Universe as well as pursuing exciting research on topics in high-energy astrophysics.